noahhefner/website/content/posts/python-containerization/index.md

 [+] Building 25.0s (11/11) FINISHED
 ```

-The size of the image actually increase a fair bit, 105MB up from 76MB in the previous iteration, but we will revisit this in take five.
+The size of the image actually increase a fair bit, 105MB up from 76MB in the previous iteration, but we will revisit this in Take Five.

 ```json
 "Size": 104666309